-Sustainable PR client (re)x is featured by Houston Fashion Magazine for completing the distribution of their ocean plastic hangers:
+Sustainable PR client (re)x is featured by Houston Style Magazine for completing the distribution of their ocean plastic hangers:

 (re)x, an eco-design company, announced it has completed distribution agreements with elite schools, retail stores and museums which will carry its line of 100% recycled hangers made from previously ocean and ocean-bound plastic. (re) x (pronounced re-to-the-x) was founded by fashion designer Paulina Quintana whose mission is to reduce consumers’ environmental footprint by eliminating the need for products made from virgin plastic while delivering a fantastic, durable, and more versatile product.